cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 #### Stack

-1. <font color=red> A collection of resources </font> created by AWS cloudFormation templates
+1. <font color=OrangeRed> A collection of resources </font> created by AWS cloudFormation templates
    - All the resources in a stack are defined by the stack's `AWS CloudFormation template`.
      - Deployed resources based on templates.
      - Create, update and delete stacks using templates.
      - Deployed through the Management Console, CLI or APIs.
      - Tracked and reviewable in the AWS management console

-2. a collection of AWS resources that can <font color=red> manage as a single unit </font>
+2. a collection of AWS resources that can <font color=OrangeRed> manage as a single unit </font>
    - AWS CloudFormation treats the stack resources as a single unit
    - create, update, or delete a collection of resources by <font color=LightSlateBlue> creating, updating, or deleting stacks </font>
    - Example: